Vaidasss/Vaidasss/README.md

-- 👋 Hi, I’m @Vaidasss
+- 👋 Hi, I’m @Vaidasss, sometimes Chappie...Otherwise I'm Chappie all the time.
-- 👀 I’m interested in computer stuff, programming and airsoft :)
+- 👀 I’m interested in computer stuff, arduino, programming and airsoft :)
 - 💞️ I’m looking for other novice programmers and system administrators.
+It would be fun to meet new friends
 - 📫 How to reach me ... vaidas.sadaunykas@gmail.com
 -